-The staff that is working directly with technology will probably has the best idea of where it is going and how to apply it to the business; they need to be listen to.
+The staff that is working directly with technology will probably have the best idea of where it is going and how to apply it to the business; they need to listen to it.

 Again this existing skill will need to be hone further in order to ensure that all employees are happy and productive.
-Good communication involves being precise about what is expect from each employee, handing out feedback and talking about the future.
+Good communication involves being precise about what is expected from each employee, handing out feedback, and talking about the future.
 Employees who feel engaged are more likely to be loyal and will be more productive.

 Accepting of Diversity

 Because technology will be moving at such a fast pace.
 It is likely that there will be more use of outside contractors to help get the right results.
-Management will need to be adept at contacting, negotiating and handling an array of contractors in order to get the best results for the business.
+Management will need to be adept at contracting, negotiating, and handling an array of contractors in order to get the best results for the business.

 This will mean dealing with issues between employees especially as the average age of employees alters.
 Baby boomers are likely to work past retirement age while generation Z will be entering the workforce.
 There can be a huge difference in the approach to work and problems that will need managing sensitively.

 Instead of managing employees by telling them what to do the aim will be to work alongside them.
 This collaborative approach will encourage innovation and productivity by connecting with employees and getting the best out of them for the company and their own personal development.